yogeshsaraogi/Calendar-Booking-and-Management-Platform/README.md

 ## Backend API

 The backend API provides the necessary CRUD operations.
-Ensure the backend server is running, and you can access the API documentation at [http://localhost:3001/api-docs](http://localhost:3001/api-docs).
+Ensure the backend server is running.

 ## Technologies Used